Short service dismissal: What it is and how to get it right

 What is short service dismissal?

-In this timeframe the employee does not have the full rights to claim unfair dismissal.
-This means you can typically speed up the usual dismissal process.
-However, this will depend on your company's usual disciplinary procedure.
+In this timeframe, the employee doesn't have the full rights to make an unfair dismissal claim.
+This means you can typically speed up the usual dismissal process and forego any redundancy payments.
+However, this will depend on your company's usual disciplinary procedure and the details in the employee's contract.

 Even so, you need to ensure you follow a sound procedure.
-Failure to do so may put you at risk of allowing the former employee to claim ‘automatically unfair dismissal’, or dismissal by discriminatory means.
-It is important to be aware of this, as this type of protection starts as soon the individual is employed.
+Failure to do so may put you at risk of an ‘automatically unfair dismissal' claim.
+It is important to be aware of this, as these protections start as soon as the individual is employed.

 What are the legal implications of short service dismissal?